 Are you planning on letting out your home when you’re not there?
 Or if you have an onsite gite, you might be interested in using a management company to facilitate guests staying at your home.
 These companies manage the booking process from start to finish and are likely to have connections with local cleaners who can keep your property clean and tidy for new guests.

-These fees are often taken on a monthly basis in the local currency.
+These fees are often taken every month in the local currency.

 Licenses

-Check the local authorities to see if you need a license in order to legally let your property.
+Check the local authorities to see if you need a license to legally let your property.
 This varies by country and region.

 Insurance and maintenance